Lockdown Birth Stories

 Lockdown has presented so many issues for so many people and not a day goes past when I don’t think about how people are being affected by this virus in so many different ways.

 As a mum myself with pregnant friends I have been thinking a lot about how hard it must be to be pregnant and give birth in lockdown.
-At a time when you might already being feeling vulnerable and anxious this virus has exaggerated these feelings in many.
+At a time when you might already be feeling vulnerable and anxious this virus has exaggerated these feelings in many.

 Below are the stories of three women who all gave birth druing lockdown.
-We hope that by reading their stories other pregnant women will feel empowered to take on any challenged that lie ahead.
+We hope that by reading their stories other pregnant women will feel empowered to take on any challenges that lie ahead.

 Hi my name is Laura and I gave birth to my first baby one week into lockdown.
 The last few weeks of my pregnancy were filled with fear and anxiety, I couldn’t even get nappies and when I finished work I spent too much time reading rumours and false news on Facebook.
 I last saw my family 2 weeks before I gave birth not realising it would be a few months before I would see them in person.
 I was induced on the 29/03/20 as baby was measuring big, luckily my partner was allowed in with me until the evening.
 By 4am on 30/03/20 I was in full established labour and my partner was called to come in.
 Baby James was born at 12.54pm weighing a big 9lb 6oz.